Locodi/GameTheorySimulator-Paper2/README.md

 ![Alt text](Images/MainMenu.PNG?raw=true "Main Menu")

-- In the New graph window we have 3 inputs, for the first 2 if the values are >=3 it will create a lattice graph (with k=4) of that size otherwise we will create an empty graph, the last input will set the name of the graph.
+- In the New graph window we have 5 inputs, for the first 2 if the values are >=3 it will create a lattice graph (with k=4) of that size otherwise we will create an empty graph,the next input sets the Interaction Model (1 - default), the next input sets the Update Mechanism (1 - default, 2 - normalized payoff) and the last input will set the name of the graph.

 ![Alt text](Images/New_Graph.PNG?raw=true "New Graph")